 The company in this example already has a base containing information on their tenants, as well as their property maintenance requests, subscriptions, and property news.

 First, create an app and connect your Airtable base.
-Stacker will then generate a basic app, build on your data, with default layouts.
+Stacker will then generate a basic app, built on your data, with default layouts.

 Setting up your Users for a Customer Portal

-Go to 'Customer Access' in your App settings.
-From there you can select which users are in, and which field their email addresses are in.
+Go to Manage users.
+From there you can select which table the users are in, and which field their email addresses are in.

-Once Customer Access is set up, your users will be able to login to your app.
+Once Users are set up, your users will be able to log in to your app.
 You can give your users a specific role here.
 This is particularly useful if you'll have different types of users accessing the same app - for example, tenants and property managers.